NavShield Event Rules

 - It is your team’s responsibility to plot the checkpoints onto your map(s).

-- At registration all teams will be given a “Route Intentions” sheet.
-Upon bringing your completed route intention sheet to registration on Saturday morning, your team will be issued with 2 tags and wristbands.
+- (UPDATED July 2022) At registration all teams will be given a “Route Intentions” sheet and two Navlight tags.
 These tags will record your visit to checkpoints (see 1.9).

 - The only navigational aids allowed are magnetic compasses, watches (with time functions only), pace counters and the official event map as supplied by the organisers.